St. Elmo's fire: Accounts associated with Magellan and da Gama

 Mention of St. Elmo's fire can be found in Antonio Pigafetta's journal of his 1519 to 1522 voyage with Ferdinand Magellan.
 St. Elmo's fire, also known as "corposants" or "corpusants" from the Portuguese corpo santo ("holy body"), is also described in The Lusiads (1572), the epic account of the voyages of discovery of Vasco da Gama (1469-1524).

 Robert Burton

-Robert Burton wrote of St. Elmo's fire in his Anatomy of Melancholy (1621): "Radzivilius, the Lithuanian duke, calls this apparition Sancti Germani sidus; and saith moreover that he saw the same after in a storm, as he was sailing, 1582, from Alexandria to Rhodes".
-This refers to the voyage made by Mikołaj Krzysztof "the Orphan" Radziwiłł in 1582–1584.
+Robert Burton wrote of St. Elmo's fire in his Anatomy of Melancholy (1621): "Radzivilius, the Polonian duke, calls this apparition Sancti Germani sidus; and saith moreover that he saw the same after in a storm, as he was sailing, 1582, from Alexandria to Rhodes".
+This refers to the voyage made by the Polish-Lithuanian nobleman Mikołaj Krzysztof "the Orphan" Radziwiłł in 1582–1584.

 John Davis

 On 9 May 1605, while on the second voyage of John Davis commanded by Sir Edward Michelborne to the East Indies, an unknown writer aboard the Tiger describes the phenomenon: "In the extremity of our storm appeared to us in the night, upon our maine Top-mast head, a flame about the bigness of a great Candle, which the Portugals call Corpo Sancto, holding it a most divine token that when it appeareth the worst is past.
 As, thanked be God, we had better weather after it".